Best Hiking Watch For The Trail Less Traveled

 • Great backlight with afterglow for night vision

-Having been on the market for nearly a decade, the Casio Pathfinder PAG240-1 shows no sign of going out of fashion.
+Having been on the market for nearly a decade, this classic watch shows no sign of going out of fashion.
 Some may find it not the most stylish of watches, being a little clunky, but its big buttons and straightforward menu structure make it a cinch to use.

-The outstanding feature of the Pathfinder watch is its solar-powered battery, which once fully charged lasts an incredible 6 months.
 It may be a little stripped-down compared to some of the other models in this review, as it has no GPS, but its ABC functions are pretty accurate, making it a solid watch if you don’t need/want the GPS functionality.

 • PROs